 Lupus is an autoimmune disease where the body attacks healthy tissue.
 Since lupus affects different areas of the body, there are various symptoms, including joint swelling, rashes, chest pain, fatigue, and light sensitivity.
-According to Medical News Today, there are a number of ways to help prevent and treat this complicated disease.
+According to Medical News Today, there are a number of ways to help prevent and treat the flares associated with this complicated disease.

-- Be careful with the sun.
-As many patients suffer from light sensitivity, it’s important to always use a good sunscreen with a high SPF factor.
+- Be careful in the sun.
+As many patients suffer from light sensitivity, it’s important to always use a good sunscreen with a high sun protection factor (SPF).

-- Make sure to eat well-balanced diet.
-Look for foods that are low in sugar and salt.
+- Make sure to eat a well-balanced diet.
+Look for foods low in sugar and salt.